Table of Contents

 Kubernetes has modernized how organizations build, test, and deploy their software.
-Thanks to its modularity, open-source framework, and role-based access control (RBAC), companies can create a highly scalable and reliable enterprise-grade cluster while meeting strict security and governance requirements.
+Thanks to its modularity, open-source framework, and Kubernetes RBAC, companies can create highly scalable and reliable enterprise-grade clusters while meeting strict security and governance requirements.

-The RBAC framework implements access controls for different members to ensure every user holds the right amount of access to valuable resources based on their responsibilities in an organization.
+The Kubernetes RBAC framework implements access controls for different members, ensuring every user has the appropriate access to Kubernetes resources based on their responsibilities.

-While RBAC comes built into Kubernetes, its implementation can be tricky and confusing.
-In this article, we will cover the basics of RBAC, how it works, and how it can be implemented within a Kubernetes cluster.
+While RBAC management comes built into Kubernetes, its implementation can be tricky and confusing.
+This article will cover the basics of Kubernetes RBAC, how it works, and how it can be implemented within a Kubernetes cluster to enhance Kubernetes security.

-RBAC is an authorization mechanism that enables fine-grained access for users and applications interacting with Kubernetes objects in a cluster.
+Kubernetes RBAC is an authorization mechanism that enables fine-grained access control for users and applications interacting with Kubernetes resources in a cluster.
 There are several ways to manage Kubernetes authorization requests, such as attribute-based access control (ABAC) or webhooks, but RBAC is mainly used for production-grade deployments.

-With RBAC, cluster admins can specify application access, add/remove permissions, and limit resource visibility depending upon their role in a hierarchy.
-Kubernetes RBAC is enabled by default (in Kubernetes version 1.6 and above).
-Permissions are granted to a user through manual declaration definitions, which are stored and managed as roles in the cluster.
+With Kubernetes RBAC, cluster admins can specify application access, add or remove permissions, and limit Kubernetes resource visibility based on roles.
+Permissions are granted to a user through manual declarations, which are stored and managed as Kubernetes RBAC roles.
+A role defines what actions a user or process can take on specific resources in the cluster, ensuring unauthorized access is minimized.

-A role can represent a set of permissions on certain API objects, like pods, nodes, deployments, and ConfigMaps, and identify actions on them by users and processes through API groups.
-RBAC authorization uses the rbac.authorization.k8s.io API group, which determines API authorizations to simplify authentication and allows dynamic configuration of policies on the fly.
+A role can represent a set of permissions on certain API objects like pods, nodes, and deployments.
+It uses the rbac.authorization.k8s.io API group, which determines Kubernetes API server authorizations and simplifies authentication.
+The Kubernetes API server dynamically configures policies, enabling quick adaptation to evolving rbac configurations.

 There are three major elements involved in RBAC:

-Clients, processes, and users call the Kubernetes API to perform operations on cluster objects.
-They are divided into three categories: users, groups, and service accounts.
+Subjects Clients, processes, and users call the Kubernetes API server to perform operations on cluster objects.
+They are categorized as users, groups, and service accounts.
+Users and Groups are not stored in the Kubernetes resource database and are meant for processes outside the cluster, often integrating with Azure AD or other identity providers.

 The operations executed on available Deployments, Services, and Pods in a Kubernetes cluster are called verbs.
 Examples are Create, Read, Update, or Delete (CRUD) operations.
 The verbs are sent to the API via HTTP, which Kubernetes translates based on the REST API URL.

-These are the available API objects in a Kubernetes cluster, such as Deployments, Services, Pods, and PersistentVolumes.
+These are the available Kubernetes resources ( API objects) like deployments, services, and persistent volumes.
+RBAC policies define roles that determine which specific resources a subject can interact with.
 Rules on these API objects are expressed as ClusterRoles/Roles that can be defined as Kubernetes subjects (users, groups, or service accounts) through RoleBinding and ClusterRoleBinding.

 A role is a set of permissions that can be used across different subjects.
 Roles are usually bound to one namespace but can be used to represent more than one through wildcards.